AndressaTancredi/Cheat-Sheets/Ruby.md

 * A identação é muito importante no .yaml.
 * Não deixar uma linha adicional no final do arquivo como usual em outros tipos.
 * Evitar quebrar linhas.

+## VSCode

+ERRO: The content on disk is newer.
+Click on Compare to compare your version with the one on disk

+VS Code will show you an error message when you try to save a file that cannot be saved because it has changed on disk.
+VS Code blocks saving the file to prevent overwriting changes that have been made outside of the editor.

+In order to resolve this issue, click the Compare action in the error message to open a diff editor that will show you the contents of the file on disk (to the left) compared to the contents in VS Code (on the right): {Refer an Image}

+enter image description here

+You must either accept the changes or revert the changes.
+Without taking any of the mentioned actions, you cant save the file.

+P.S Above answer has been referred from visual studio code official documentation.
+____________________________